Danger0101/Meaningful_Careers_P1/README.md

 ![Screencap signup.html](assets/images/meaningfulcareersreadmeimg/meaningful_signup.png)

 - For those who feel the desire to proceed further into getting a coaching session we have a signup page.
 Theoretically this is where the magic starts to happen.
 A user would input all the information on this page and register their interest and this will go to a database and pop up to one of the coaches to give the prospect a call or email.
 With more information about the coaching offer of their choosing.
-This is where the coach will walk them through the offering and pitch them on it in a way that works for them. (at this time it just redirects to thankyou.html)
+This is where the coach will walk them through the offering and pitch them on it in a way that works for them.
+- at this time it just redirects to thankyou.html
+- Email and Phone are required but inputs are not restrictive email just need '@' phone just needs an input it accepts letters.

 ---
 ### reviews.html